Saumya1305/Self/README.md

 ### 2. Shelf – Book Discovery & Price Comparison Platform
 **Tech Stack**: HTML · CSS · JavaScript

-Shelf is a lightweight web application that helps users discover new books and compare prices across different online retailers.
+Shelf is a web application that helps users discover new books and compare prices across different online retailers.
 It aims to provide a simplified and user-friendly browsing experience for avid readers.

 **Key Features**:
 - Clean UI with responsive design